 “We tend to overly preach the natural law, especially in matters of social reform and economic planning,” she wrote in Integrity’s first issue.
 But “all these things the heathens do.”
 “A man does not, by becoming more and more zealous in the practice of natural virtue, grow into supernatural life.”
 “Are we trying to convert them to the Church via private property…?” she rhetorically asks

-Robinson’s advice stands in stark contrast to that which is offered by leading Catholic writers in America, who never tire of talking about the need to go back to the “Founding Fathers” and to re-familiarize ourselves with their wisdom on “free and virtuous” societies.
-But Robinson knew that you can’t have a virtuous country without the Catholic faith.
-Popes before Vatican II knew this as well.
+Robinson’s advice stands in stark contrast to that which is offered by many leading Catholic writers in America, who never tire of talking about the need to go back to the “Founding Fathers.”
+But Robinson knew that you can’t have a virtuous country without a corporate, nation-wide submission to God.